Design

 M.A. in IxD: Interaction Design

-CVAD offers an M.A. degree in Design with a concentration in interaction design comprising 30 semester credit hours of study that include a required six-credit-hour capstone experience.
-Taught at UNT’s New College campus in Frisco and the Denton campus, the program is often called the M.A. in IxD program; the course of study is designed to foster leaders who help guide public and private organizations into the future.
+CVAD offers an M.A. degree in Design with a concentration in Interaction Design comprising 30 semester credit hours of study, including a required six-credit-hour capstone experience.
+The program is often called the M.A. in IxD program; the course of study is designed to foster leaders who help guide public and private organizations into the future.
 We challenge students to develop disruptive thinking and persuasive leadership skills while instilling industry-focused methods and social responsibility.

 Graduate Program Coordinator: Michael Gibson